 Facts and Figures

-© Her Majesty the Queen in Right of Canada, as represented by the Minister of Innovation, Science and Economic Development Canada, .
+© Her Majesty the Queen in Right of Canada, as represented by the Minister of Innovation, Science and Industry, .

 About this Report

-The Report includes data on the number of organizations active in the sector and their composition, the sectors of activity, the Canadian space workforce and its composition, research and development (R&D), and innovation.
+The report includes data on the number of organizations active in the sector and their composition, the sectors of activity, the Canadian space workforce and its composition, research and development (R&D), and innovation.
 In this edition, data on economic trends are reported for the – period.
-Readers should consult previous editions (available on the Canadian Space Agency website) for information regarding results prior to .
+Readers should consult previous editions (available on the Canadian Space Agency website or the Government of Canada Open Government portal) for information regarding results prior to .

 The organization-specific information used to compile this report remains strictly confidential and will not be released in any manner other than aggregate form.
 Consequently, in certain circumstances, a detailed explanation or in-depth reporting of the results cannot be provided in order to protect the confidentiality of the respondents.